 Step 5: Replace the skimmer basket

-After the basket has been emptied, you can place it back in the skimmer.
+After emptying the basket, you can place it back in the skimmer.
 Make sure it is properly secured.

 Step 6: Install the skimmer lid and turn the system back on